icinganalysis/icinganalysis.github.io/content/Icing Wind Tunnel Test Thread.md

 Readers are also encouraged to see ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162), which includes information from NACA-era internal memos and interviews that I have not seen published elsewhere.

+The NACA Cleveland (now NASA Glenn) Icing Research Tunnel has an enduring legacy.
+The ASME recognized the Icing Research Tunnel as an "International Historic Mechanical Engineering Landmark" in 1987 [^3].

 ## NACA-Era: